appressoas/django_cradmin/docs/guide_gettingstarted/gettingstartedguide_part_two.rst

 ---------
 If you have added a message or two in Django admin, you will see them at `localhist/gettingstarted/messages`.

-Expanding the listview for public messages
+Expanding the listview for Public Messages
 ==========================================
 In the last chapter we rendered a listview using pretty much just built in templates and functionality in CRadmin.
 Now we are going to expand our view and create our own template with a bit more functionality than what basic CRadmin